ouseful-testing/circuit-playground-express/docs/index.md

 Running the cell should download an install a Circuit Python kernel that will let you execute code in the code cells in a notebook running that kernel on a connected Circuit Playground Express device.

-In passing, note that we can also run some simple diagnostics relating to the Circuit Playground Express connection using your computer's Pyhton environment.
+In passing, note that we can also run some simple diagnostics relating to the Circuit Playground Express connection using your computer's Python environment.
 In the same notebook that you used to install the new kernel, create a new code cell (click the `+` button in the toolbar) copy in the following code and run it to see what port the Circuit Playground Express device is connected to:

 ```
 from serial import Serial